vgotra/Stalker2Settings/README.md

 Just copy **Engine.ini** to folder **C:\Users\\%USERNAME%\AppData\Local\Stalker2\Saved\Config\Windows** and replace existing file.
 Change your settings in game if you need to change them!

-You can also replace **GameUserSettings.ini** (but pls make backup of yours file before, it contains games settings which you selected in game: graphics quality, resolution, and other settings etc).
+You can also copy settings from **GameUserSettings.ini** (but pls make backup of yours file before, it contains games settings which you selected in game: graphics quality, resolution, and other settings etc).

 Brief current settings:
  - 2K,